Advanced time-to-event sample size calculation

 Sets relative timing of interim analyses in

-, this is a scalar strictly between 0 and 1 that indicates the targeted proportion of final planned events available at an interim analysis.- tIA
+gsSurv.
+Default of 1 produces equally spaced analyses.
+Otherwise, this is a vector of lengthkork-1.
+The values should satisfy0 < timing[1] < timing[2] < ... < timing[k-1] < timing[k]=1.
+FortEventsIA, this is a scalar strictly between 0 and 1 that indicates the targeted proportion of final planned events available at an interim analysis.- tol

 Timing of an interim analysis; should be between 0 and